PromptRobust: Towards Evaluating the Robustness of Large Language Models on Adversarial Prompts: Introduction

-We carry out extensive experiments and analyses using \method.
-The results highlight a prevailing lack of robustness to adversarial prompts among current \llms, with word-level attacks proving the most effective ($33\%$ performance drop).
-We delve into the reasons behind this vulnerability by exploring \llms' attention weights of each input word and erroneous responses associated with clean and adversarial inputs.
-Our findings reveal that adversarial prompts cause \llms to shift their focus towards adversarial elements thus response either wrong answer or meaningless sentences.
+We carry out extensive experiments and analysis using \method.
+The results highlight a prevailing lack of robustness to adversarial prompts among current \llms, with word-level attacks proving the most effective ($39\%$ average performance drop in all tasks).
+We delve into the reasons behind this vulnerability by exploring \llms' attention weights of each word in inputs for erroneous responses associated with clean and adversarial inputs, where an adversarial input is the concatenation of an adversarial prompt and a clean sample.
+Our findings reveal that adversarial prompts cause \llms to shift their focus towards the perturbed elements thus producing wrong responses.
 We also examine the transferability of adversarial prompts between models, and suggest a successful transferability of adversarial prompts from one LLM to another.
 Furthermore, we analyze word frequency patterns to guide future research in improving robustness and to aid end-users in crafting more robust prompts.
-We conclude by discussing potential strategies for robustness enhancement.
+We conclude by discussing potential strategies for improving robustness.

-To concisely encapsulate, the contributions of this paper can be categorized into four main areas: \begin{enumerate} \item We introduce \method, a pioneering benchmark for evaluating the adversarial robustness of prompts in LLMs.
-The design of \method ensures its versatility, enabling applications to novel tasks, models, and scenarios. \item Utilizing \method, we execute an exhaustive analysis of the robustness of LLMs against adversarial prompts, furnishing visual explanations for the observed vulnerabilities and assessing the transferability of adversarial prompts. \item Drawing on our analysis of word frequency, we offer practical guidance for downstream users and prompt engineers to craft more robust prompts. \item In an effort to stimulate future research on prompt robustness, we make our code, compiled prompts, and evaluation benchmark available to the public.
-Additionally, we build a visualization website (Appendix~\ref{sec-append-vis})\footnote{\url{https://github.com/microsoft/promptbench/tree/main/adv_prompts}} to allow for easy exploration of adversarial prompts. \end{enumerate}